ido90/Rewards-Deterioration-Detection/README.md

 ## Abstract
-A major challenge in real-world RL is trusting the agent in the sense of knowing whenever its performance begins to deterioate.
+A major challenge in real-world RL is the need to trust the agent, and in particular to know whenever its performance begins to deterioate.
-Unlike the framework of many works on robust RL, in real-world problems we often cannot rely on further exploration, nor on a known model of the environment.
+Unlike the framework of many works on robust RL, in real-world problems we often cannot rely on further exploration for adjustment, nor on a known model of the environment.
-Instead, we must detect the performance degradation as soon as possible, with as little assumptions on the environment as possible.
+Rather, we must detect the performance degradation as soon as possible, with as little assumptions on the environment as possible.
+Once detected, corresponding safety mechanisms can be activated (e.g. changing to manual control).

-In this work we consider an episodic setup where the rewards within every episode are NOT assumed to be independent, identically-distributed, or based on a Markov process.
+We address this problem in an episodic setup where the rewards within every episode are NOT assumed to be independent, identically-distributed, or based on a Markov process.
-We rely on a reference dataset of recorded episodes that are assumed to be "valid", and suggest a method to detect degradation in the rewards compared to this reference dataset.
+We suggest a method that exploits a reference dataset of recorded episodes assumed to be "valid", and detects degradation of rewards compared to this reference dataset.

-We show that our test is **optimal** under certain assumptions; is better than the common naive approach under weaker assumptions; and is **empirically better** than several alternative mean-change tests on standard control environments - **in certain cases by orders of magnitude**.
+We show that our test is **optimal** under certain assumptions; is better than the current common practice even under weaker assumptions; and is **empirically better** than several alternative mean-change tests on standard control environments - **in certain cases by orders of magnitude**.

 In addition, we suggest a **Bootstrap mechanism for False-Alarm Rate control (BFAR), that is applicable to episodic (i.e. non-i.i.d) data**.